310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% bubble Chiaki %}
 Mhm!
 Honestly, I should apologize for making you all stay up so late!

-I’ll have apologize to your parents after this, since I kept their precious son in school so late!
+I’ll have to apologize to your parents after this, since I kept their precious son in school so late!
 I must really be worrying them!

 {% endbubble %}
 {% bubble Midori %}